-The overwhelming number of infections across the globe has set the stage for multiple variants to emerge from the initial outbreak of SARS-CoV-2 the virus that causes COVID-19.
+The overwhelming number of infections across the globe has set the stage for multiple variants to emerge from the initial outbreak of SARS-CoV-2, the virus that causes COVID-19.
 The main concern with these variants is how they might change the speed of infection, prolong the length of illness and help the virus stay alive outside of the body for longer.
 Bottom line if it spreads it gets stronger.

 Staying safe in the race between Variants and Vaccines

 It’s inconvenient and frustrating, but even if you’re vaccinated you can still transmit the virus, including these new variants.
-Variants and vaccines are in a race where one seeks to slow infection and the other wants to proliferate like wildfire.
+Variants and vaccines are in a race where one seeks to slow infection and the other wants to spread like wildfire.

-COVID-19, like all viruses, mutate using our bodies as incubation stations.
-With every new infection, the virus uses our genetic code to alter its own before passing itself off via droplets.
+COVID-19, like all viruses mutate using our bodies as incubation stations.
+With every new infection the virus uses our genetic code to alter its own before passing itself off via droplets.
 Variants are created by viral mutations which are small errors in the code.
 The largest factor in the creation of new variants is the massive amount of infections happening globally.
-To reduce the number of new infections and increase the likelihood the vaccines we have will be the best defense we have against it, we need to get vaccinated and fast!
+To reduce the amount of new infections and increase the likelihood the vaccines we have will be the best defense against it, we need to get vaccinated and fast!
 Until then we need to up our game with PPE, and take care of ourselves and our communities.
 Ultimately, we want to thank you for being brave amidst uncertainty and most certainly encourage you to stay home if you’re sick and get tested!